VerKnowSys/Yst/README.md

 Under the hood we're spawning a browser (PhantomJS 2.1+) in "WebDriver" mode.
 This way we take full control over a headless browser, to perform site integration testing.

-Currently the PoC code logins to OddMollyDemo and performs some read only checks (existence of text patterns or site elements).
+Currently the PoC code logins to Silk backend playground and performs some read only checks (existence of text patterns or site elements).

 ## Requirements